Kikoku/web-integration-api-docs/source/includes/_methods.md

 `window-sticker`

-If you have a CTA that does not align with one of these types, please contact us and we can consider adding it to the API.
+If you have a CTA that does not align with one of these types, please let us know and we will consider adding it to the API.

 ### Callback Format